alyssawalter53/pa-2-code-breaking/README.md

 # pa-2-code-breaking
-Peer Activity 2 with Alyssa W and Daniel M
+Peer Activity 2 with Alyssa W and Danny M